adri2711/MusicfireRP/README.md

 ![newbranch](https://user-images.githubusercontent.com/40923191/181110934-99bef5d5-238c-42d9-8725-d6c6a2199f71.png)

 ### 4. Add your item textures to the folder inside of assets that matches your area.
-(For example, area 5 textures would go in MusicfireRP/assets/area_5).
+Once you've added them, commit your changes and push to origin.
     For anything that isn't item textures, contact the organisers.
-Once you've added them, commit your changes and push to origin.

 ![image](https://user-images.githubusercontent.com/40923191/181112992-4f065123-d0bf-4af1-84fa-3b445ad8474e.png)

 ![image](https://user-images.githubusercontent.com/40923191/181113049-5d8cd581-6269-4424-9207-91092a351368.png)

 ### 5. To submit your changes, create a pull request.
        A browser tab will open for it.
-Once you've created it, an organiser will review it and add it into the main branch      of the pack.
+Once created, an organiser will review it and add it into the main branch of the pack.

 ![pullreq](https://user-images.githubusercontent.com/40923191/181112510-6aeab937-3593-4fc6-99be-0b0f3496254a.png)